Cose31/ENSF409Project/README.md

 The project involves Java coding, a sleek GUI and a functional system to confirm more volunteers for the center when they are required.

 A UML diagram for the project is included.
+Testing scenarios were also required, therefore testing common errors that the code would encounter was ruled out.